 The Mk17 was designed from an overwhelming request for a lower that would utilize another very popular handgun amongst customers - the Sig Sauer P320.

 You will be limited to the one caliber with this lower.
-Additionally, P320 magazines are not as cost effective as some of the other options, nor do they offer any high-capacity magazines at this time.
+Additionally, P320 magazines are not as cost-effective as some of the other options, although they do offer good, solid construction.
 While there are some manufacturers that make aftermarket magazines, they have proven less than reliable, so we highly recommend staying with Sig Sauer metal magazines.

 That sums up the differences of each available option for our 9mm Radial Delayed Blowback.
 We hope this was helpful and informative.
-If you have any other questions before you decide to “pull the trigger” on a purchase, our Tech Support Team is more than happy to answer them and can be reached via email at email@example.com.
+If you have any other questions before you decide to “pull the trigger” on a purchase, our Customer Service Team is more than happy to answer them and can be reached via email at firstname.lastname@example.org.